 The Pasta Bar’s open concept kitchen and 18-seater bar makes for an ideal spot for lone diners to sit by the high counter and watch a scene from Chef’s Table come to life.

 Located in the neighbourhood of Keong Saik Road, this hole in the wall restaurant serves up plates of handmade pasta that are set to impress.

 Adventurous foodies should give their Reginette (S$30) a try.
 Not only is this flat wavy pasta filled with earthy flavours from the use of wild mushrooms and pine nuts, but it also contains rabbit meat which is juicy and tender.
 Here, they also serve a stunning plate of Veal Tongue (S$24++).
 The cut is succulent and has a slight char on its crust, adding a tinge of smoky flavour to the deep gamey meat.

-With its semi-dark ambience lighting and Italian classics playing in the background, the Pasta Bar is no doubt a great place to relax over a plate of pasta and a glass of wine.
+With its semi-dark ambience lighting and Italian classics playing in the background, the Pasta Bar is no doubt a great place to savour some quality alone time over a plate of pasta and a glass of wine.

 Hawker centres make for a perfect surrounding for lone beings to blend into the crowd and have a quick meal.
 But sometimes, the environment does get a little too crowded and noisy for comfort.

 How about savouring a plate of Teochew kueh away from the hustle and bustle of your neighbourhood?
 If you have read our previous review on One Kueh At A Time, you will know that this is exactly the place I am referring to.

 One Kueh At A Time might not be designed for solo troopers but the location surely is.
 If you have leave days to clear, pack a book and head to this quaint cafe on a weekday; I highly doubt that there will be other patrons to bother you.

 And yes, the food here is good too.
 Just remember to call the cafe beforehand and make sure they are open before you make your way over!